-Sampson County is currently conducting a revaluation of all properties.
+Sampson County's last reappraisal of all real property was effective January 1, 2019.
 Click here for the the 2019 Revaluation Q&A document.

 What is revaluation?